krs2070/Honeypot/README.md

 ## Honeypot(s) deployed

-For this project I deployed the following honeypots
+For this project I deployed the following honeypots,
 	- Dionaea over HTTP
-		As mentioned in the assignment, Dionaea over HTTP is a honeypot that is used to trap malware samples.
+		- As mentioned in the assignment, Dionaea over HTTP is a honeypot that is used to trap malware samples.
 "Dionaea supports ipv6 and tls and uses libemu to detect shellcodes" ([Reference Link](https://github.com/threatstream/mhn/wiki/Dionaea-Sensor)).
 	- p0f
-		p0f is a honeypot that "identifies incidental TCP/IP communications using purely passive traffic fingerprinting mechanisms" ([Reference Link](https://github.com/threatstream/mhn/wiki/p0f-Sensor)).
+		- p0f is a honeypot that "identifies incidental TCP/IP communications using purely passive traffic fingerprinting mechanisms" ([Reference Link](https://github.com/threatstream/mhn/wiki/p0f-Sensor)).
 	- Snort
-		Snort is a honeypot that is "capable of real-time traffic analysis and packet logging" ([Reference Link](https://github.com/threatstream/mhn/wiki/Snort-Sensor)).
+		- Snort is a honeypot that is "capable of real-time traffic analysis and packet logging" ([Reference Link](https://github.com/threatstream/mhn/wiki/Snort-Sensor)).

 	To create the MHN Admin VM and deploy the honeypots, I used Google Cloud.
 I was able to follow the provided instructions properly, however, I did encounter a few issues during the set-up process.
 More information about these issues is provided below under the Issues Encountered section.